To Bogotá, Colombia: A Love Letter

 With that huge gap ‘twixt rich and poor,

-The Ferrari showroom on seventh avenue,
+Maseratis on seventh avenue,

-A refugee sleeping at its door.
+A refugee at the door.

 I don’t know why I love you,